Advanced Settings

 Barcode Template can be specified as one of three possible types: **Fixed,** **Dynamic** or **GS1.**

-Fixed Templates
+#### Fixed Templates

 Fixed Templates used when a barcode structure will not change.
 The template must match the structure of the barcode from left to right.

-Dynamic Templates
+#### Dynamic Templates

 Dynamic Templates may be used when a barcode has unique identifiers for each field and some kind of separator character that can be used to identify the end of a field.
 The template does not need to match the left-to-right structure of the barcode as long as the unique identifiers are set up correctly.

-poNum = 4234 packSlip = 553
+<table data-header-hidden><thead><tr><th width="249"></th><th></th><th></th></tr></thead><tbody><tr><td><strong>Barcode</strong></td><td><strong>Template</strong></td><td><strong>Result</strong></td></tr><tr><td><em>#014234#02553#</em></td><td><em>dynamic:#01${poNum}#,#02${packSlip}#</em></td><td>poNum = 4234 packSlip = 553</td></tr></tbody></table>

-GS1 Templates
+#### GS1 Templates

 GS1 templates are like dynamic ones but use GS1 standard AI codes as unique identifiers for each field instead of allowing user-defined separators, which contain standard definitions for the field.
 The template does not need to match the left-to-right structure of the barcode as long as the unique identifiers are set up correctly.

-partNum = 93277820074997 qty = 0.195 kg bestBeforeDate = 220610
+<table data-header-hidden><thead><tr><th width="249"></th><th></th><th></th></tr></thead><tbody><tr><td><strong>Barcode</strong></td><td><strong>Template</strong></td><td><strong>Result</strong></td></tr><tr><td>01932778200749973103019515220610</td><td><em>GS1:01${partNum}310n${qty}11${origMfgDate}15${bestBeforeDate}</em></td><td>partNum = 93277820074997 qty = 0.195 kg bestBeforeDate = 220610</td></tr></tbody></table>

-Template Structure
+### Template Structure

-STRUCTURE: [type]:[template]
+**STRUCTURE: \[type]:\[template]**

 **Type**